ttinoco/PFNET/python/docs/networks.rst

 Variable generators in a power network are objects of type :class:`VarGenerator <pfnet.VarGenerator>`.
 They represent non-dispatchable energy sources such as wind generators or farms and photovoltaic power plants.
 As with other components, the :data:`index <pfnet.VarGenerator.index>` attribute is used to identify a variable generator in the network.
 In addition to the :data:`index <pfnet.VarGenerator.index>` attribute, a :data:`name <pfnet.VarGenerator.name>` attribute is also available, which can be used to extract a specific variable generator from the network using the :class:`Network <pfnet.Network>` class method :func:`get_vargen_by_name() <pfnet.Network.get_vargen_by_name>`.
 A list of all the variable generators in the network is also contained in the :data:`var_generators <pfnet.Network.var_generators>` attribute of the :class:`Network <pfnet.Network>` class.

-Similar to generators, the active and reactive powers produced by a variable generator are obtained from the :data:`P <pfnet.VarGenerator.P>` and :data:`Q <pfnet.VarGenerator.Q>` attributes of the :class:`VarGenerator <pfnet.VarGenerator>` class in units of per unit :data:`system base power <pfnet.Network.base_power>`.
+As with generators and loads, the active and reactive powers produced by a variable generator are obtained from the :data:`P <pfnet.VarGenerator.P>` and :data:`Q <pfnet.VarGenerator.Q>` attributes of the :class:`VarGenerator <pfnet.VarGenerator>` class in units of per unit :data:`system base power <pfnet.Network.base_power>`.
 This is the output of the device in the absence of uncertainty.
-When there is uncertainty, the output of the device is subject to variations about :data:`P <pfnet.VarGenerator.P>` that have a standard deviation given by the attribute :data:`P_std <pfnet.VarGenerator.P_std>`.
-Output limits of a variable generator are given by the :data:`P_min <pfnet.VarGenerator.P_min>`, :data:`P_max <pfnet.VarGenerator.P_max>`, :data:`Q_min <pfnet.VarGenerator.Q_min>`, and :data:`Q_max <pfnet.VarGenerator.Q_max>` attributes.
+When there is uncertainty, the output of the device is subject to variations about these values.
+Output limits of a variable generator are given by the attributes :data:`P_min <pfnet.VarGenerator.P_min>`, :data:`P_max <pfnet.VarGenerator.P_max>`, :data:`Q_min <pfnet.VarGenerator.Q_min>`, and :data:`Q_max <pfnet.VarGenerator.Q_max>`.

 The output of variable generators in a network is subject to random variations that can be correlated, especially for devices that are "nearby".
 The method :func:`create_vargen_P_sigma() <pfnet.Network.create_vargen_P_sigma>` of the :class:`Network <pfnet.Network>` class allows constructing a covariance matrix for these variations based on a "correlation distance" ``N`` and a given correlation coefficient.
 The cross-covariance between the variation of two devices that are connected to buses that are less than ``N`` branches away from each other is set such that it is consistent with the given correlation coefficient.

-Lastly, since many power network input files do not have variable generator information, these devices can be added to the network by using the :func:`add_vargens() <pfnet.Network.add_vargens>` method of the :class:`Network <pfnet.Network>` class.
+Lastly, since many power network input files do not have variable generator information, these devices can be manually added to a network using the :func:`add_vargens() <pfnet.Network.add_vargens>` method of the :class:`Network <pfnet.Network>` class.

 .. _net_bat:

 Batteries
 ---------

-Batteries are objects of type :class:`Battery <pfnet.Battery>`.
-In addition to an :data:`index <pfnet.Battery.index>` field, these objects contain information such as energy level :data:`E <pfnet.Battery.E>`, charging power :data:`P <pfnet.Battery.P>`, and more.
+Batteries are objects of type :class:`Battery <pfnet.Battery>` and have an :data:`index <pfnet.Battery.index>` attribute like all the other network components.
+Other important attributes of these objects are energy level :data:`E <pfnet.Battery.E>` and charging power :data:`P <pfnet.Battery.P>`.

 .. _net_properties: